konklone/debian/installing.md

 #### Installing nonfree graphics firmware

 It's a bummer, but nonfree software is necessary to have working WiFi, a non-buggy graphics card, and to use a graphical boot screen when typing in the decryption password.
 I observed at least one hard graphics crash/freeze before installing this firmware.
-If you observe this, try installing the firmware and seeing if it occurs again.

 Edit `/etc/apt/sources.list` to add `contrib non-free` to the end of each entry.
 Mine ended up looking like this: